|Person-in-Charge||Jeffrey P. Beck|

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-- studies field, including its history, scope, theories, and methods. folklore and ethnography
+- Demonstrate knowledge of folklore as a field, including its history, scope, and theories, and ethnography as an important research methodology.

-- Provide opportunities for hands-on experience in folkloristic and ethnographic practices such as ethnographic coding and interviewing; archival processing; festival and public programming; cultural resource management.
+- Develop skills for working with folkloristic and ethnographic organizations, such as archival processing; records management; festival and public programming; cultural resource management; oral and written communication; grant-writing; and media design.

 |Director of Graduate Studies (DGS) or Professor-in-Charge (PIC)||Anthony Bak Buccitelli|